Phase One: Central America

 In El Salvador, malnutrition was reduced by 15% in a 6-month period, compared to 1% in the control group that did not receive NutraIso®.
 The lactating mothers´ component of the program was conducted over a 2- month period, producing equally positive results.
 It was found that: (1) the overall health of the program participants increased dramatically, (2) the pregnant mothers delivered healthier babies with increased live birth weights and fewer stillbirths, and (3) the newborn infants achieved significantly greater developmental capacity during the first six months when compared to the control group.

-These results confirm the potential benefits of derivatives from rice bran in addressing chronic malnutrition in nutrient-deficit regions worldwide but clearly require further development to extract the highest possible nutraceutical nutrition from the rice bran.
-The NutraIso proprietary nutrient extraction technology was developed with this goal in mind.
+These results confirm the potential benefits of derivatives from rice bran in addressing chronic malnutrition in nutrient-deficit regions worldwide but clearly required further development to extract the highest possible nutraceutical nutrition from the rice bran.
+The current NutraIso proprietary nutrient extraction technology was developed with this goal in mind.
 Currently, the proprietary NutraIso technology is being incorporated into nutrient-dense formulations for delivery to a number of nutrient-deficient populations in North, Central and South America.